akuklev/akuklev/what-are-dependent-types.md

 }
 ```

 Each C program has a unique procedure called `main()`.
 When a program is executed, it is precisely the `main()` which is being called.
-It has two arguments: the 'argument count' `argc` is the (`int`eger) number of command-line arguments and 'argument values' `argv` is the array containing them.
+It has two arguments:
+* `argc`: 'argument count' is the number of command-line arguments;
+* `argv`: 'argument values' is the array containing them.

 The signature of `char* argv[]` is an archaic way to write down that `argv` is an array of character strings of unspecified length.
-The above program prints out "Hello, world!" if executed without command-line arguments or "Hello, {first command-line argument}!" otherwise.
+The above program prints out `"Hello, world!"` if executed without command-line arguments or `"Hello, {first command-line argument}!"` otherwise.

 <dl><dt>Definition</dt>
-  <dd>A programming language is said to be dependently typed iff it allows arguments of a function to be used as parameters of other arguments' types and/or its return type.</dd>
+  <dd>A programming language is said to be dependently typed if it allows arguments of a function to be used as parameters of other arguments' types and its return type.</dd>
 </dl>

 In a fictional dependent dialect of C, one could have used the following signature for `main(..)` instead: